| | Why selection excellence is so elusive

 relationships that will prove most beneficial to his or her

-Research continues on a variety of
+success.
+The Quest for Excellence Research continues on a variety of

 new fronts into how selection decisions can be improved.